gmlewis/go-nomadnet/tooling/tui-parity/README.md

 - **Don't commit captures.** The `captures/` output dir is for local use; add it to `.gitignore` if you start keeping it inside the repo.

-## Reproducing the TUI-ANALYSIS.md evidence
+## Reproducing the reference evidence

-The frames quoted in `TUI-ANALYSIS.md` were produced with exactly this tooling (then stored under `/tmp/nn_capture/`).
+The reference facts in `TODO.md` were derived with exactly this tooling (frames stored under `/tmp/nn_capture/`).
 To re-derive any of them, run the matching `capture.sh` command from §"Useful one-off captures" above and decode with `ansiview.py`.